The Awakening (2011 film): Writing

 Director Nick Murphy said the "film is about people seeing what they need to and seeing what they need to is carrying forth of the film and as such, I wanted to give audiences that chance at the end.
 Yeah, I know what she is.
 Rebecca and I decided she’s alive and then she smokes and she gets a car."

 Filming

 The Awakening was shot on location in the United Kingdom in Trinity Church Square London, Berwickshire, East Lothian, Lyme Park in Cheshire and Manderston House in Manderston from July 2010.
 Some of the filming was completed at Gosford House near Longniddry in East Lothian.

+Music

 Release

-The film opened at the Toronto International Film Festival on 16 September 2011, and was officially released 11 November 2011 in the United Kingdom and Ireland.
+The film opened at the 2011 Toronto International Film Festival on 16 September 2011, and was officially released 11 November 2011 in the United Kingdom and Ireland.
 It was released on DVD and Blu-ray in the UK on 26 March 2012, and in North America on 29 January 2013.